-The program seeks to target small to medium Tasmanian businesses, with up to 200 full time equivalent employees.
-Participants will be sought across all industry sectors however the action learning sets formed may focus on specialised groups or supply chains, where such specialisations emerge during consultation.
+This program seeks to target small to medium Tasmanian businesses.
+Participants are sought across all industry sectors however the action learning sets formed may focus on specialised groups or supply chains, where such specialisations emerge.

-Each participating company will develop a set of recommendations and an implementation plan for improving resource efficiency.
+Each participating company develops a set of recommendations and an implementation plan for improving resource efficiency.

 Do the audits cover energy use?

 No, the audits are for resources other than energy.
 Energy audits are available through the TCCO’s Business Energy Efficiency Program for SMEs.
 Registration for that program will be available from mid-2018.

 How much money is available/how many businesses can participate?

 The program has total funding of $200,000, to be spent by June 2020.
 It is anticipated that up to 18 SMEs will be active participants in BREP.